-Curettage is performed to debride the infected gum tissue lining of the pocket and with the use of chemicals the area becomes sterilized for a short period of time.
-This removes the bacteria and may allow some of the gum to re-adhere to the tooth as well as encouraging some shrinkage of the swollen tissue.
-This is a conservative procedure, designed to reduce the extent of periodontal surgery that may be necessary to eliminate the pocket depths that remain.
+Curettage is performed to debride the infected gum tissue lining of the pocket.
+With the use of chemicals the area becomes sterilized for a short period of time.
+This removes the bacteria and may allow some of the gum to re-adhere to the tooth.
+It may also encourage some shrinkage of the swollen tissue.
+This is also a conservative procedure, designed to reduce the extent of periodontal surgery that may be necessary to eliminate the pocket depths that remain.

 Curettage should be considered a minor procedure and discomfort is minimal afterwards.
 A local anesthetic is usually used for this procedure.